MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 ## Who is eligible to access the new experience?

-The new B2B Guest support is currently available for Classic Yammer only ,i.e. users need to [stay in Classic Yammer via the Opt-in toggle](https://docs.microsoft.com/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer) in the suite header.
+The new B2B Guest support is currently available for Classic Yammer only.
+Users need to [stay in Classic Yammer via the Opt-in toggle](https://docs.microsoft.com/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer) in the suite header.
 Support for B2B guests in the new Yammer interface is coming soon!
 Native Mode for Microsoft 365 for Yammer is a pre-requisite to enable the new B2B Guest private preview.

 ## How do I enable the preview within my organization?